inferno-framework/davinci-plan-net-test-kit/README.md

 Additional details on the IG requirements that underlie this test kit, including those that are not currently tested, can be found in [this spreadsheet](lib/davinci_plan_net_test_kit/igs/Plan%20Net%20Requirements%20Interpretation.xlsx).
 The spreadsheet includes
-- a list of requirements extracted from the IG
+- a list of requirements extracted from the IG.
-- the requirements tested by this DRAFT test kit
+- the requirements tested by this DRAFT test kit.
-- an analysis of which requirements are testable, including areas where testable requirements are weak or unclear
+- an analysis of which requirements are testable, including areas where testable requirements are weak or unclear.
-- the approach taken to testing each tested requirement
+- the approach taken to testing each tested requirement.
-- a map of requirements to test kit test ids
+- a map of requirements to test kit test ids.
-- open questions for IG authors seeking to clarify the IG requirements
+- open questions for IG authors seeking to clarify the IG requirements.

 ## How to Run